huhuuitiygui/VirtualApp/README.md

 2017 - 2021 Commercial Edition Code Update Details
 ------

-**September 21, 2021 to October 10, 2021 Commercial Code Updates**
+**September 21, 2021 to October 27, 2021 Commercial Code Updates**

+371、Fix the compatibility problem of Tik Tok Speed version<br/>
+370、Fix readlinkat return value precision<br/>
+369、Fix the problem of installing APP from outside, not referencing org.apache.http.legacy<br/>
+368、Fix Huawei Nova 5i, 64-bit main package compatibility<br/>
+367、Fix external storage redirection issue on 11.0<br/>
-356、Fix the GMS login problem on 11.0<br/>
+366、Fix the GMS login problem on 11.0<br/>
-355、Fix 11.0 some APP read and write sdcard error problem<br/>
+365、Fix 11.0 some APP read and write sdcard error problem<br/>
-354、Fix the problem that APP may not open after the death of VA core process<br/>
+364、Fix the problem that APP may not open after the death of VA core process<br/>
-353、Add the error log that can't start when no plug-in is installed<br/>
+363、Add the error log that can't start when no plug-in is installed<br/>

 **August 22, 2021 to September 20, 2021 Commercial Code Updates**

-352、Horizontal screen re-adaptation<br/>
+362、Horizontal screen re-adaptation<br/>
-351、Fix the problem that some APPs cannot be opened after installation through file protocol<br/>
+361、Fix the problem that some APPs cannot be opened after installation through file protocol<br/>
-350、Fix the problem of Intent data loss in the Intent passed to JobIntentService<br/>
+360、Fix the problem of Intent data loss in the Intent passed to JobIntentService<br/>
-349、Fix the problem that the second call of JobIntentService does not work<br/>
+359、Fix the problem that the second call of JobIntentService does not work<br/>
-348、Fix the problem of crashing some APPs on Huawei cell phones<br/>
+358、Fix the problem of crashing some APPs on Huawei cell phones<br/>
-347、Fix the game login problem on Xiaomi phone<br/>
+357、Fix the game login problem on Xiaomi phone<br/>
-346、Fix the problem that some applications cannot be opened after reinforcement<br/>
+356、Fix the problem that some applications cannot be opened after reinforcement<br/>
-345、Add detection of associated start permission<br/>
+355、Add detection of associated start permission<br/>
-344、targetSdk 30适配<br/>
+354、targetSdk 30 adaptation<br/>
-343、Fix the problem that some applications can't access the Internet when targetSdk is 30<br/>
+353、Fix the problem that some applications can't access the Internet when targetSdk is 30<br/>
-342、Fix the problem that sdcard can't be accessed when targetSdk is 30<br/>
+352、Fix the problem that sdcard can't be accessed when targetSdk is 30<br/>
-341、Use cmake to replace gradle task in compile script.<br/>
+351、Use cmake to replace gradle task in compile script.<br/>
-340、Remove obsolete documents<br/>
+350、Remove obsolete documents<br/>

 <details>
 <summary>December 2017 to August 21, 2021 Commercial code updates (Drop down to open)</summary>